 Furthermore, the countless financial transactions one would need to make to maintain life in a single-family home are reduced to one monthly bill in assisted living.
 You can compare local assisted living costs by using A Place for Mom’s Senior Living Cost Index, which helps families plan for assisted living by providing expenses and growth estimates in their area.

 A Transparent Industry

-Some of the largest assisted living providers are also the most transparent about these costs — Brookdale Senior Living (NYSE: BKD), Emeritus Senior Living (NYSE: ESC) and Five Star Senior Living (NYSE: FVE), for instance — but are also publicly traded, meaning their finances can be scrutinized by anyone.
+Some of the largest assisted living providers are also the most transparent about these costs — Brookdale Senior Living (NYSE: BKD) for instance — but are also publicly traded, meaning their finances can be scrutinized by anyone.